As a physician and postdoctoral researcher at an HIV research lab, Dr. Sara Gianella understands the importance of getting her point across.

 “When you do research,” she says, “a big part of your work is to present your data and convince the readers and reviewers that it is correct.
 How you present your data can make a big difference in whether your work is accepted.”

 But Gianella — a native of Switzerland and fluent in several languages, including German and Italian — was concerned.
 Because of the challenges of writing in a non-native language and of scientific writing in particular, she worried that her writing wasn’t meeting her expectations or the demands of her reviewers.

 “You can do the best research and have the most beautiful data, but when people read your paper, they have to get your message — fast,” Gianella explains.

-She decided to take a course to improve her writing skills.
-After reviewing the options, she decided on Hurley Write’s 10-week course, “Writing the Scientific Manuscript,” and she couldn’t be happier.
+She decided to take a course to learn how to write a scientific manuscript effectively.
+After reviewing the options, she decided on Hurley Write’s 10-week scientific writing course, “Writing the Scientific Manuscript,” and she couldn’t be happier.

 “Planning is everything”